geofurlong/api_python/README.md

 ## Mapping

 The library does not include any facility to generate *maps*, as there are many powerful solutions available to Python users, e.g. [Folium](https://python-visualization.github.io/folium/latest/).
+Please respect the copyright and usage conditions of use of the background map tile providers.

 Using the `Folium` library, background mapping can be displayed in an interactive map or saved as a standalone HTML file.
-The examples below shows a section of track on ELR RBS2 between 12 miles 600 yards and 12 miles 1350 yards, south-east of Wolverhampton station.
+The examples below shows a section of track on the Birmingham New Street to Bushbury Jn line (ELR [RBS2](https://www.geofurlong.com/elr/rbs2/)) between 12 miles 600 yards and 12 miles 1350 yards, south-east of Wolverhampton station.

 ```python
 from geofurlong import Geofurlong